Hello

-I’m Steven Miller, a PhD student in history at University of Wisconsin-Madison.
-Currently on leave from UW-Madison, I am completing graduate coursework and research in history at DePaul University.
-Prior to UW-Madison, I completed my undergraduate education and my first year of graduate school at University of Minnesota, Twin Cities.
+I’m Steven Miller, a historian and a PhD student in Human Centered Design at DePaul University.
+Prior to DePaul, I completed my undergraduate education and my first year of graduate school in the Department of History at University of Minnesota, Twin Cities.

 My research focuses on United States social and political history from 1960 to 1975.
 I am particularly interested in the Vietnam War era and the Nixon administration.
-More broadly, I am interested in how these social and political movements shaped political processes during this era, including their impact on policy under the Richard J. Daley administration in Chicago.
+More broadly, I am interested in how social and political movements shaped political processes during this era.
+As a doctoral researcher in Human Centered Design, I explore how immersive media and archival technologies can be used to advance broader approaches to historical pedagogy in higher education.
+My work brings historical scholarship and design research together to reimagine how we preserve, present, and interact with public history in the classroom and in the world.

 Beyond academia, I have a passion for skateboarding, exploring hiking trails, and urban photography.
 I also enjoy traveling and visiting historical sites, which adds valuable dimension to my life and work.